samarajyastha/Registrar-Plugin/README.md

-    review field ( can be a simple number field where user can insert review out of 5, remember to use max and min attributes of number field or you can create a range slider out of it, you are free to use any js libraries to create range field interface if you decide to create a range slider but range slider field is not mandatory ).
+    review field ( can be a simple number field where user can insert review out of 5, remember to use max and min attributes of number field or you can create a range slider out of it, you are free to use any js libraries to create range field interface if you decide to create a range slider but range slider field is not mandatory ). @copy;

 *   When a user submits the form, create a custom filter hook  where the user data is sent, and create a functionality where the username field is extracted from email of the user